mynameisrussell151/c_programming_ATM/README.md

 # c_programming_ATM
-A demo of ATM using C Programming
+A demo of ATM using C Programming using array